chaselikethebank/coding-blog/blog/articles/article-8.md

 ## Meaningful Names

+Robert C. Martin's naming conventions from the book, "Clean Code, A Handbook of Agile Software Craftsmanship."

 1. **Use Intention-Revealing Names:**

    - Names should clearly communicate the intent of the variable, function, or class.